Scholarships

 Dryland training is twice weekly on Mondays and Wednesdays.
 Ice-skating is once weekly on Sundays.
 Early season training starts in September will continue until Thanksgiving.
 Our focus is on building strength, endurance, and mobility through plyometrics, ladder drills, hill climbs, body weight exercises, and other fun drills.
 Skiing is all about legs and core, so we are paying special attention to building and stabilizing these muscles.
 Dryland training is important to build strength, stamina, and power, but is also so essential for injury prevention once we begin training on snow.
 Please read specific program descriptions to know if the program you are participating in includes dryland training.

-Reach Your Peak Merit Based Scholarship
+Reach Your Peak Merit Based Award

 Prior Recipients:

-2024-2025 Merit Based Recipients – Kalea Barker WRU14, Anzley Dibble WR16, Tanner Hertzberg WRU18, Stephen Andrasko U15 IFSA Jr Nationals
+Alpine - Kalea Barker WRU14, Anzley Dibble WR16, Tanner Hertzberg WRU18

 2022-2023 Merit Based Recipient – Anzley Dibble WR14